yellowme/slack-poll/README.md

 - OAuth & Permissions > Scopes > Add permissions [`chat:write:bot`, `commands`, `reactions:write`]

 Initialize `.env` file with

 - `DATABASE_URL` (if SQLite ignore `DATABASE_URL`)
 - `SLACK_VERIFICATION_TOKEN`, `SLACK_ACCESS_TOKEN` from your SlackApp
+- (Optional) You can use `icon_emoji` list as a comma separed list with `SLACK_MESSAGE_ICON_EMOJIS` env var to change the slack bot profile image, if you define more than one it will pick one randomly. iex: `one,two,three`

 ```
 cp .env.example .env